-Now that the build has completed, we will look in this section of the guide at how to deploy the binary to the STM32F7 and test to see if it works.
+Now that the build has completed, we look in this section of the guide at how to deploy the binary to the STM32F7 and test to see if it works.

 First, plug in your STM32F7 board via USB.
 The board should show up on your machine as a USB mass storage device.
 Copy the binary file that we built earlier to the USB storage.

-Note: if you have skipped the previous steps, download the binary file to proceed.
+If you have skipped the previous steps, download the binary file to proceed.

 Use the following command:

 Depending on your platform, the exact copy command and paths can vary.
 When you have copied the file, the LEDs on the board should start flashing, and the board eventually reboots with the sample program running.

 Test keyword spotting